 (4) Isolated and extremely rare instances of fitnah which occurred during the time of Rasulullah (sallallahu alayhi wasallam) were not sufficient grounds to deem that fitnah had set in to an extent that demanded the cancellation of the special concession for women’s emergence.
 Quoting such extremely rare and isolated instances in order to tarnish the era of Rasulullah (sallallahu alayhi wasallam) as an era of fitnah is a deviously brainless exercise in futility.

-(5) The Salaf-us-Saaliheen, starting with the Sahabah (radhiyallahu anhum), determined that even during their blessed era the strict conditions set by Rasulullah (sallallahu alayhi wasallam) were no longer being met adequately, and the society had degenerated to such an extent which demanded the cancellation of the special concession for women’s emergence.
+(5) The Salaf-us-Saaliheen, starting with the Sahabah (radhiyallahu anhum), determined that even during their blessed era the strict conditions set by Rasulullah (sallallahu alayhi wasallam) were no longer being met adequately, and the society had degenerated to such an extent which demanded the initiation of the cancellation of the special concession for women’s emergence.

 (6) According to numerous Ahaadeeth of Rasulullah (sallallahu alayhi wasallam), the fitnah in society will worsen with every age.
 This degeneration will continue right up till the end of times.
-More than a thousand years later after the era of the Sahabah (radhiyallahu anhu), during these worst of times close to the final hour, the Judgement of the Salaf-us-Saaliheen that fitnah had set in, and that the pre-requisites for the special concession were no longer being fulfilled, is infinitely more applicable.
+More than a thousand years later after the era of the Sahabah (radhiyallahu anhu), during these worst of times close to the final hour, the Judgement of the Salaf-us-Saaliheen that fitnah had set in, and that the pre-requisites for the special concession were no longer being fulfilled adequately, is infinitely more applicable.

 Only Agents of Shayateen who are desensitized to evil will attempt to claim that in these worst of times, close to the Hour, the strict conditions set by Rasulullah (sallallahu alayhi wasallam) upon which permissibility was solely based, and which were no longer being met adequately even during the blessed era of the Sahabah (radhiyallahu anhu), can suddenly be fulfilled by today’s men and women.